-BC's child poverty rate remains high, and has ranked worst or second-worst in Canada in eight of the last twelve years.2 The story of child poverty is very much a story of low wages.
-In 2011 (the last year for which we have data), one out of every three poor children (32 per cent) lived in families where at least one adult had a full-time, full-year job and a majority lived in families with some paid work (part-year or part-time).3
+In BC, the contradiction between years of economic growth and rising insecurity is especially stark.
+BC's child poverty rate (19.8 per cent) remains above the national average and is much higher than the lowest provincial child poverty rate of 15.1 per cent in Quebec.1 The story of child poverty is very much a story of low wages.
+In 2012, 72,200 British Columbians with children were working yet lived in poverty (22,300 single parents and 49,900 in two-parent families).2 In 2011 (the last year for which we have data), one out of every three poor children (32 per cent) lived in families where at least one adult had a full-time, year-round job and a majority lived in families with some paid work (part-year or part-time).3